3 Ways to Seal Milk Paint

 How to Seal Milk Paint

-Here are the top 3 ways professionals seal milk paint.
+Here are the top 3 ways professionals do it.
 I promise that this last step of painting furniture can be super painless!
-So let’s dig into sealing milk paint!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-• Super easy to spray on with a paint sprayer!
+• Super easy to apply with a sprayer!

 • The most durable finish